Ronit-Serva/My-Personal-Website/README.md

-# My-Personal-Website
+# Ronit's Cool Website
-My very own hand-coded personal website.
-Learning to build from HC Stardance Workshop.
+This is the v1 for my very first personal website.
+I built it using CSS and HTML.

+I hope to make it better in coming days.